Instant Pot Potato Corn Chowder

 Instructions

 • Turn the pressure cooker to the sauté function and hit adjust until the heat level is on low, not normal or high.
-Add 1 tablespoon olive oil and 1 tablespoon butter and let heat until the butter has melted.
-If your pressure cooker’s sauté function only has one setting, that is OKAY!
+Add ½ tablespoon extra virgin olive oil and ½ tablespoon unsalted butterand let heat until the butter has melted.
+If your pressure cooker's sauté function only has one setting, that is OKAY!
 You may only want to sauté the shallot for 1-2 minutes, to prevent it from overbrowning.

-• Once the butter has melted, add in one minced shallot and sauté until the shallots begin to soften, about 2-3 minutes.
+• Once the butter has melted, add in 1 small shallot (minced) and sauté until the shallots begin to soften, about 2-3 minutes.
 Add in ½ teaspoon dried thyme leaves and continue to toast for 30-60 seconds, or until fragrant.
 Turn off the sauté function by hitting cancel on the pressure cooker.

 Shallot and dried thyme sauteed inside inner pot to start potato corn chowder.

-• Add 3 cups of vegetable broth and scrape any browned bits off of the bottom of the inner pot.
+• Add 3 cups low-sodium vegetable broth and scrape any browned bits off of the bottom of the inner pot.

-• Add 1 teaspoon of white vinegar, 1 teaspoon seasoned salt, 1 teaspoon onion powder, 1 teaspoon garlic powder, ½ teaspoon black pepper, 2 cups of corn kernels, and 3 cups of diced potatoes into the inner pot.
+• Add 1 teaspoon white distilled vinegar, 1 teaspoon kosher salt, 1 teaspoon onion powder, 1 teaspoon garlic powder, ½ teaspoon black pepper, 2 cups fresh or frozen corn kernels, and 3 cups Yukon gold potatoes (diced) into the inner pot.

 Cubed Yukon gold potatoes, corn, and broth insider inner pot before pressure cooking potato corn chowder.